Fighting Money Laundering with Statistics and Machine Learning: Terminology

 \section{Terminology}

-In AML, banks typically face two principal data analysis problems: (i) client risk profiling and (ii) suspicious behavior flagging.
+Inspired by FATF's recommendations, we argue that banks face two principal data analysis problems in AML: (i) client risk profiling and (ii) suspicious behavior flagging.
 We use these to structure our terminology and review.
-A related topic, not discussed here, concerns how authorities treat AML reports.
+A related topic, not discussed here, concerns how authorities treat AML reports (see, for instance, Savage \textit{et al.} \cite{Savage2016}, Drezewski \textit{et al.} \cite{Drezewski2015}, Li \textit{et al.} \cite{Li2017}, or Baltoi \textit{et al.} \cite{Baltoiu2019}).
+We further make a distinction between unsupervised and supervised methods.
+Unsupervised methods utilize data sets on the form ${\{\mathbf{x}_c \mid c=1,\dots,n\}}$ where $n$ denotes some number of clients.
+Supervised methods, by contrast, utilize data sets ${\{(\mathbf{x}_c,y_{c}) \mid c=1,\dots,n\}}$ where some labels (e.g., risk scores) $y_c$ are given.